Incorporating a Business and the Concept of Piercing the Corporate Veil

 There are several factors that can most frequently lead to corporate veil piercing.
 One is the failure of corporate members to exercise and maintain corporate formalities, such as conducting regular board of directors and shareholders meetings, recording meeting minutes, and filing proper corporate documents, as well as failure to adopt corporate bylaws and issuing shares at the time the corporation was formed.

 Another factor that may allow the court to ignore the separate legal entity characteristics is the failure to acquire and maintain adequate funding to sustain normal business operations or undercapitalization after incorporating a business.

-Courts may disregard the corporate existence when the funds and assets of a corporation are commingled with that of corporate officers, directors and shareholders.
-Neglecting to segregate corporate funds from personal assets of controlling shareholders, and the illegal diversion of corporate funds and assets are also basis for corporate veil piercing.
+Courts may disregard the corporate existence when the funds and assets of a corporation are commingled with that of corporate officers, directors, and shareholders.
+Neglecting to segregate corporate funds from personal assets of controlling shareholders, and the illegal diversion of corporate funds and assets are also the basis for corporate veil piercing.